Woo, tax season is over!

 Pets – $52

 Gracie doesn’t have any allergies so I can buy her any type of dog food but I do keep away from Alpo and Caesars etc. They’re not the most reputable.
 We spend around $1/lb for gourmet dog food that usually retails around $2-3 a pound.
-I brought 3 giant bags of dog food for her this month so she’ll be covered for a while.
+I bought 3 giant bags of dog food for her this month so she’ll be covered for a while.
 We also got her 12 cans of wet food (sale) and a squeeze tube of salmon oil (sale).
 I have no trouble spending money on my dog, but I do need it to be on a good sale.

 Vacation – $0

-We get one vacation a year and it’s not really vacation.
+We get one vacation a year and it’s not really a vacation.
 We fly home for a week during Christmas and we load up on family and food love.
 The good thing is we are hoarding close to 400,000 in airline miles/points and the Virgin ones are expiring so we might have to go somewhere soon…

 I’m not saying I don’t like vacations but I dislike flying.
 TSA?
 Yeah?
 No thank you.
 I wish the rewards applied to cruises or buses because we’re in Seattle, WA.
 There are lots of cruises and there’s an express bus to Vancouver less than 20 minutes away from our residence.
 Why fly?!